- Soil Association

 How do we set standards?

 We don’t just make them up!
-Soil Association standards are set and overseen by independent expert Standards Board.
+Soil Association standards are set and overseen by the independent expert Standards Board.

 The governance process we follow to set our standards is open, transparent and robust.
 We aim for our standards to be stretching and ambitious, yet achievable.